What is cancer?

 Radiation therapy uses penetrating beams of high-energy waves or streams of particles to kill and hinder the growth of cancer cells.
 In metastatic disease, radiation is most commonly used to treat symptoms in breast cancer that has spread to the bone.

 Chemotherapy may be used if it is believed the breast cancer will not respond to hormonal treatment.
 Chemotherapy is the use of drugs that target and destroy rapidly dividing cells, including cancer cells.
 It is frequently used in metastatic breast cancer and used in locally advanced breast cancer to shrink the tumor and make it operable.
+Unfortunately, chemotherapy can have disagreeable symptoms, such as pain due to inflammation, pressure on organs, or nerve damage, as well as nausea and a loss of appetite.
+Although there is not a ‘cure’ as such for the symptoms caused by chemotherapy, many cancer patients use CBD to bring relief to all three of these symptoms, which complements the treatment well.
+Visit this website if you’re interested in the use of CBD alongside chemotherapy to ensure an easier treatment process.

-Hormonal therapy can be used to slow the growth, spread and recurrence of breast cancer.
+Hormonal therapy can be used to slow the growth, spread, and recurrence of breast cancer.
 If the cancer is found to be of the type that may be sensitive to estrogen, hormonal treatment may be able to keep estrogen from helping the cancer cells to grow and divide.
 The presence of estrogen receptors (a message-carrying protein that may stimulate tumor growth) in the cancerous tumor is the best way to predict a woman’s response to hormonal treatment.

 Biologically targeted therapy covers a range of new options that are to be added to the family of cancer treatments.
 These therapies target specific features of cancer cells to fight cancer.
 Since these therapies are specific, they are intended to have less effect on normal cells, which may reduce the chance of possible side effects, like those caused by current cancer treatments.